mit-han-lab/mcunet/README.md

 We thank [MIT Satori cluster](https://mit-satori.github.io/) for providing the computation resource.
 We thank MIT-IBM Watson AI Lab, SONY, Qualcomm, NSF CAREER Award #1943349 and NSF RAPID Award #2027266 for supporting this research.

-Part of the code is taken from [once-for-all](https://github.com/mit-han-lab/once-for-all) project for development.

 ## Citation
 If you find the project helpful, please consider citing our paper: